z0mby/standards-and-practices/mission-statement.md

 Too often, FOSS projects -- due to factors primarily of time and grumpiness of the maintainer -- tend to reject excited new contributors out of hand because their code does not meet standards.
-It's not wrong that they do this, their intent is to maintain a good application (an effort which should be lauded), not to teach the new contributor how to write good code.
-To that effect, the LearnProgramming Mentoring Community hopes to, in effect, provide a service -- teaching it's members how to do things 'The Right Way'(tm) with everything from crafting a good Pull Request to ensuring code is properly tested, documented, and -- crucially, well written.
+It's not wrong that they do this; their intent is to maintain a good application (an effort which should be lauded), not to teach the new contributor how to write good code.
+To that effect, the LearnProgramming Mentoring Community hopes to, in effect, provide a service -- teaching its members how to do things 'The Right Way'(tm) with everything from crafting a good Pull Request to ensuring code is properly tested, documented, and -- crucially, well written.

 To do this, the LearnProgramming Mentoring Community aims to provide high quality tutorials, discussion arenas (including IRC, forums, etc); as well as 'hackable' projects for new contributors to work on.
-It's core promise is that every pull request rejected is rejected with a clear reason, and where appropriate, suggestions on how to make that request better.
+Its core promise is that every pull request rejected is rejected with a clear reason, and where appropriate, suggestions on how to make that request better.